Drutika06/Abstractive-Text-Summarization-with-Semantic-and-Contextual-Alignment-Using-BART-/README.md

 Attention Dropout   = 0.2
 ```

-The purpose of this configuration is to provide additional regularization during longer training runs and reduce the risk of overfitting.
+So, this provides additional regularization during longer training runs and reduce the risk of overfitting.

 ---